hai-vr/unity-chaperone-tweaker/README.md

 ## How to use

 - Close SteamVR.
-- Open your Steam folder.
+- Open your `Steam/config` folder.
-- Make a backup of the `Steam/chaperone_info.vrchap` file!
+- Make a backup of the `Steam/config/chaperone_info.vrchap` file!
-- Copy `Steam/chaperone_info.vrchap` to anywhere in the `Assets/` folder.
+- Copy `Steam/config/chaperone_info.vrchap` to anywhere in the `Assets/` folder.
 - Create a new scene or reuse an existing scene.
 - Create a new GameObject at the root of the hierarchy.
 - Add a `Chaperone Tweaker` component.